The cost of Defence: ASPI Defence budget brief 2024-2025

 ASPI’s Bec Shrimpton testifies before the USCC

-Regional security and Pacific partnerships: recruiting Pacific Islanders into the Australian Defence Force
+Regional security and Pacific partnerships: Recruiting Pacific Islanders into the Australian Defence Force

 The security and stability of the South Pacific and Australia are deeply intertwined.
 Australian Government policies have for more than a decade consistently prioritised the Pacific for international engagement, including in defence, development and diplomacy.
 The Australian Government’s ‘Pacific Step-up’, first announced in 2016, delivered a heightened level of effort by Canberra in the region, as did Australia’s strong support for the Pacific Islands Forum’s Boe Declaration.
 The Albanese government’s increased policy focus on the region, and on a coordinated whole-of-government approach to the Pacific, demonstrates the centrality of our immediate region to the Australian Government’s strategic planning.